Alfred Downing Fripp (surgeon): Last years

-Sir George Holford died in 1926 and the only non-family member he left money to was his friend of thirty-six years, Sir Alfred Fripp.
-As this was the considerable sum of £5,000, Fripp had a house designed for him in Lulworth, Dorset, by Sir Edwin Lutyens and named it 'Weston' after Holford's country house, Westonbirt.
-Fripp was made a Governor of Guy's Hospital in appreciation of everything he had done for it, so was busy in retirement attending meetings of the Hospital and the AOFB.
+George Holford died in 1926 and the only non-family member he left money to was Fripp, his friend of thirty-six years.
+As this was the considerable sum of £5,000, Fripp had a house designed for him in Lulworth, Dorset, by Edwin Lutyens and named it 'Weston' after Holford's country house, Westonbirt.
+Fripp was made a governor of Guy's Hospital in appreciation of everything he had done for it, so was busy in retirement attending meetings of the Hospital and the AOFB.
 In early 1930 he contracted nephritis and died on 25 February.
 He was buried in Lulworth churchyard.
-On 4 March a Memorial Service was held in St Martin-in-the-Fields.
+On 4 March a memorial service was held in St Martin-in-the-Fields.

-Fripp left money to Durham University for an annual lecture on "Happiness and Success", the first - in 1932 - being given by Stanley Baldwin and another by Baden-Powell.
-Major Beith launched the Sir Alfred Fripp Memorial Fund a month after Fripp's death - devoted to the development, building and upkeep of Children's Department of Guy's Hospital and the Sir Alfred Fripp Memorial Fellowship in Child Psychology.
+Fripp left money to Durham University for an annual lecture on "happiness and success", the first – in 1932 – being given by Stanley Baldwin and another by Baden-Powell.
+John Hay Beith launched the Sir Alfred Fripp Memorial Fund a month after Fripp's death – devoted to the development, building and upkeep of a children's department at Guy's Hospital and the Sir Alfred Fripp Memorial Fellowship in Child Psychology.
 Lady Fripp and her daughters continued his work, particularly in the area of girls' and boys' Scouting.
-He wrote a book with a colleague - Human Anatomy For Art Students - illustrated by his cousin, Henry Charles Innes Fripp (1867-1963).
+He wrote a book with a colleague – Human Anatomy For Art Students – illustrated by his cousin, Henry Charles Innes Fripp (1867-1963).